 Let this principle guide your marketing campaign throughout the advertising cycle.
 Then, it will be no mystery as to why more and more of your target-audience become loyal, repeat customers.
 It is because of the way they are treated from the moment they first hear about you through each time they call.

-of this hour’s duties will be the best preparation for the hour and ages that follow it.’
+‘Spend yourself on the work before you, well assured that the right performance of this hour’s duties will be the best preparation for the hour and ages that follow it.’

 Tom McTee, Super Genius